fear-the-kraken/gui_test/README.md

 <p align="center"><img src="_img/base_folders.png" width=50%/></p>

-**<u>Raw Data:</u>** Select the directory where your raw data files are stored; the default location is the Toothy folder itself.
+**<ins>Raw Data:</ins>** Select the directory where your raw data files are stored; the default location is the Toothy folder itself.
 Updating this location is optional but convenient for selecting raw recording data for initial processing.

 **<u>Probe Files:</u>** Select the directory where your probe configuration files will be stored.
 The application automatically creates a ```probe_configs``` directory within the Toothy folder and creates a ```demo_probe_config.json``` file as an example probe object.